The most important question on a dental practice owner’s mind is:

 Whatever challenge or opportunity you have, the solutions are never found in what, how, when or even why you do something alone.

-The strategy should be built around the who is going to do it.
+The strategy should be built around who is going to do it.

-You see if you find the who, then they will be able to contribute to the thinking process and come up with the what, how and when.
+If you find the who, they will be able to contribute to the thinking process and come up with the what, how, and when.

 This will create a more constructive and productive brainstorming of ideas.

 You need to think carefully about building a MASTERMIND out of your team